As an Amazon Associate I earn from qualifying purchases.

 Allow me to give you an iron-clad, no-fail recipe for gizzards that will turn haters into lovers.

 This is my favorite way to eat duck or goose gizzards.
-Sliced thin and tossed with a simple saute of wild mushrooms, a bitter greens salad, or with sauerkraut and German spätzle — it’s a really killer dish!
+Sliced thin or kept whole, and tossed with a simple sauté of wild mushrooms, a bitter greens salad, or with sauerkraut and German spätzle — it’s a really killer dish!

 Cleaning a gizzard is easy.
 Technically, a gizzard is a muscular stomach: Two half-moons of meat powering a nasty, leathery sack full of grit.
 The bird uses those muscles and that grit to grind things like fibrous plants and tough seeds.
 You don’t eat the sack and the grit, of course.
 You slice the two lobes of meat off each end of the gizzard and call it a day.
 You don’t need to ever see the inside of the sack at all.